-Group of activities Activities included within the group Community outcomes supported by group of activities Number of performance measures supporting each outcome Number of performance measures achieving against each outcome Leadership GovernanceCorporate Resilient Communities 7 2 services Council Controlled Organisations Diverse Economy 1 0 Planning & Planning Regulatory • Compliance (Building Control, Liquor Licencing, and Food Control) • Animal Control Compliance Sustainably Managed Environment 4 2 9 8 Emergency Management Diverse Economy 6 0
+Group of activities Activities included within the group Community outcomes supported by group of activities Number of performance measures supporting each outcome Number of performance measures achieving against each outcome Leadership Governance Corporate services Council Controlled Organisations Resilient Communities 7 2 Diverse Economy 1 0 Planning & Regulatory Sustainably Managed Environment 4 2 Resilient Communities 9 8 Diverse Economy 6 0

-Community Services Community DevelopmentCommunity Halls Resilient Communities 4 2 Facilities, & Leisure Services Cemeteries Hokitika Museum Parks & Reserves Public Toilets Swimming Pools West Coast Sustainably Managed Environment 4 2 Resilient Communities 10 4 Wilderness TrailWestland District Library Diverse Economy 1 0 Infrastructure Land Transport Drinking Water Stormwater Wastewater Solid Waste Sustainably Managed Environment 14 5 Resilient Communities 23 5 Diverse Economy 3 0
+Community Services Community DevelopmentCommunity Halls Resilient Communities 4 2 Facilities, & Leisure Services Cemeteries Hokitika Museum Parks & Reserves Sustainably Managed Environment 4 2 Public Toilets Swimming Pools West Coast Wilderness Trail Westland District Library Resilient Communities 10 4 Diverse Economy 1 0 Infrastructure Land TransportDrinking Water Sustainably Managed Environment 14 5 StormwaterWastewaterSolid Waste Resilient Communities 23 5 Diverse Economy 3 0

 Council is committed to ensuring its services work towards achieving positive outcomes for the community.
 Council struggled to achieve many of the performance measures that relate to Community Outcomes.
 Many of Council's performance measures relate to community perception based on the Residents' Satisfaction Survey.
 The most recent survey was undertaken in the Covid-19 environment, where community satisfaction with Council was low due to the need to implement measures to reduce the spread of infection and follow government mandates.
 This survey was not undertaken in 2022/2023 and the results of the survey were carried over.
-Some of the performance measures cannot be achieved because changes to requirements regarding inspections do not match with the way the performance indicator was framed at the time of developing the Long Term Plan.
+Some of the performance measures cannot be achieved because changes to requirements regarding inspections do not match with the way the performance indicator was framed at the time of developing the Long-Term Plan.